keybase/book-content/00-getting_started/01-security.md

 You further prove that an account belongs to you through [proofs](/account/proofs) and [following](/account/following), which are also bolstered by cryptography.

+All of these actions—adding devices and paper keys, adding proofs, and following–are also publicly recorded so anyone can double-check them.

-So now you know, your Keybase account is much more secure and trustworthy than other online accounts.
+So, you—and the people you interact with—can see that your Keybase account is much more secure and trustworthy than other online accounts.
 Phew.

 ### Messages and files are encrypted
 On top of all that, every message or file on Keybase is end-to-end encrypted using a public key and decrypted using a private key.
 Think of Keybase as a lockbox: anyone can drop something in your lockbox using your public key.
 But only you can retrieve what’s in the lockbox using your private key.